‘Depression Is A Choice’ Is A Myth: Understanding Mental Health And Treatment Options

 Some people may believe that depression can only look one way, but this is not true.
 With its range of possible symptoms and possible causes, it can look very different from one person to the next.

-For instance, while some people may experience feelings of worthlessness and loneliness, others may be feeling irritable and angry.
+For instance, while some people may experience feelings of worthlessness and loneliness, others may feel irritable and angry.
 Some may find themselves eating too much and sleeping too much, while others may be unable to sleep or eat.
 Some people may feel restless and agitated, while others may feel numb and empty.

 Depression can be expressed in a lot of different ways.
 Understanding the various signs and symptoms can make it easier to recognize depression and seek help when needed.